fossology/gsoc/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description

-Please describe your situation in few words here.
+Please describe your feature in few words here.

 #### Steps followed and expected result

 Describe the steps followed by you and your expected results after following the steps.

-#### Screenshots

-If applicable, add screenshots to help explain your problem.